 EmTDLab Space Div. is conducting research on new advanced materials to protect astronauts and electronics on-board spacecraft traveling beyond the Earth’s protective magnetic field.
 Deep space refers to the vast, unexplored region of space that extends beyond our Moon, to Mars and across our solar system.

 EmTDLab is a venture and brand created in June 2018.
-The venture was initially hosting the technological innovation consulting services of its daughter company SEED Advisory Limited (Hong Kong).
 Following internal proprietary R&D work performed until January 2020, the company now exclusively focuses on the Space Radiation Protection Technologies project.

-EmTDLab’s Research Program Office is currently based in Hong Kong SAR.
-The Innovation, Research and Development facilities are being set-up in Singapore.
-The venture will establish strategic partnerships with local governments and private space agencies.
-Scientific, engineering and commercial partnerships will be made to contribute to national ecosystems such as advanced materials capabilities for satellite technology in Singapore, Smart Cities and Ageing Well in Hong Kong SAR, Asteroid Mining in Luxembourg and High Throughput Materials development in Belgium.
+EmTDLab Research Program Office is based in Luxembourg.
+The Innovation, Research and Development facilities are being set-up in Luxembourg where the venture will establish strategic partnerships with local governments and private space agencies.
+Scientific, engineering and commercial partnerships will be made to contribute to national ecosystems such as advanced materials capabilities for satellite technology, asteroid mining, lunar settlements and deep space travel.

 Mars is the future.
 It’s after all NASA’s current overarching goal to send humans to the Red Planet.
 But even as early as the 1950s, aerospace engineer Wernher von Braun, had published his vision of a mission to Mars in his book The Mars Project.
 We’ve also heard visions of settling the Red Planet under the leadership of a private organisation before but how feasible are his ideas?
 Under current scenarios a journey to Mars takes about six months.
 The crew would therefore be exposed to the effects of long duration space flight where muscle and bone loss occurs under the prolonged exposure to micro-gravity.
 These effects appear to be largely reversible though.
 Of more concern is the radiation exposure when the crew leaves Earth’s protective magnetic field.
 There is currently no shielding technology that would keep the increased cancer risk for the crew below legally accepted limits.
 And this does not take into account the need to protect astronauts from solar flares, too, in the short term.
 Prior to establish blueprint for colonies on planets such as Mars, EmTDLab is currently exploring ways to protect astronauts from the radiation.
 Once plans are evolving we will focus on the strategic planning phase to establish a colony on Mars, most likely with the help of public and private partnerships.